grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/24 distribute-workloads.md

 }
 ```

-To view granular results for a specific scenario, you can filter results by the built-in scenario [tag](/using-k6/tags-and-groups).
+To view granular results for a specific scenario, you can filter by the built-in scenario [tag](/using-k6/tags-and-groups).

 ## Distribute logic by VU ID